wileyalanjones/Satellite-Data-Science/README.md

 This repository contains my Intro to Applied Data Science project: an analysis of satellite data using machine learning and data visualization techniques.

-On the front page, you’ll find the full paper: CS 332 Project Report , which details the methodology, experiments, and results.
+On the front page, you’ll find the full paper: CS 332 Project Report, which details the methodology, experiments, and results.

 📂 Repository Structure

-📄 CS 332 Project Report → Main paper describing the analysis, methodology, and results.
+* 📄 CS 332 Project Report → Main paper describing the analysis, methodology, and results.

-📁 Datasets → Raw datasets used in the analysis (downloaded from public sources, with full citations available in the paper).
+* 📁 Datasets → Raw datasets used in the analysis (downloaded from public sources, with full citations available in the paper).

-📁 Python Files →
+* 📁 Python Files →

-Cleaning → Data preprocessing scripts.
+  * Cleaning → Data preprocessing scripts.

-KMeans Analysis → Clustering analysis using KMeans.
+  * KMeans Analysis → Clustering analysis using KMeans.

-Decision Trees Analysis → Classification and prediction experiments.
+  * Decision Trees Analysis → Classification and prediction experiments.

 🛠️ Tools & Libraries